gomorpheus/morpheus-apidoc/source/includes/_roles.md

 }
 ```

-> The sample JSON above shows only a small subset of the featurePermissions, instanceTypePermissions and reportTypePermissions that exist.
+> The sample JSON above shows only a small subset of the featurePermissions, instanceTypes and reportTypes that exist.

 This endpoint will retrieve a specific role by id if the user has permission to access the role.